 Register on Cardinal Station

 Each recital must pass a Recital Hearing prior to performance.
-Recital Hearings occur two to four weeks in advance of the recital date.
+Recital Hearings typically occur two weeks in advance of the recital date.
 The purpose of the Recital Hearing is twofold.
-First, the hearing panel wants to ensure that the recital is well prepared to reflect the student's own talents as well as the quality expected by the MT Division.
+First, the hearing panel wants to ensure that the recital is well prepared to reflect the student's own talents as well as the quality expected by the MT area.
 Secondly, in giving the student an early target date for performing the Recital Hearing, the student is able to use the subsequent time to hone and fine tune the recital on a deeper level.
 The panel on the Recital Hearing not only passes or fails the student, but also coaches him/her and offers suggestions to improve the recital.
 The student then has at least two more weeks to contemplate the suggestions and make decisions and improvements.
 If the student fails his/her hearing it is the student’s responsibility alone to coordinate a make-up hearing with the faculty.

 What to bring to the Hearing

 - Dramatic Text Sources - Although the student will have already submitted any unpublished monologues to the committee, he/she must also bring one copy of ALL source material to the hearing.